Your Guide to Value Investing

-- Shares in cyclical industries like manufacturing and construction often see their earnings rise substantially during boom times, only to see much of those earnings disappear when industry conditions cool off.
-When investors see a possible bust coming for a share, its valuation will look very inexpensive compared to recent earnings – but much less so once earnings fall during the weaker part of the business cycle.
+- Listed companies in cyclical industries like manufacturing and construction often see their earnings rise substantially during boom times, then fall when industry conditions cool off.
+When investors see a possible bust coming for a share, its valuation will look very inexpensive compared to recent earnings during the boom.

 - Shares in areas that emphasise intellectual property are prone to becoming value traps.
 For instance, if a drug company has a high-selling treatment but is losing patent protection for it in the near future, then much of its profits can disappear quickly.
-The same is true of a tech company that’s the first mover in a new industry but that lacks the ability to protect itself against competition.
+The same is true of a tech company that is the first mover in a new industry but lacks the ability to protect itself against the competition.

 To avoid value traps, remember: The future of a company is more important than its past when valuing a stock.
-If you focus on a company’s prospects for sales and earnings growth in the months and years to come, you’ll be more likely to find true value shares.
+If you focus on a company’s prospects for sales and earnings growth in the months and years to come, you’re more likely to find true value shares.

 Is value investing right for you?

-If your primary investing goal is to keep your risk of permanent losses to an absolute minimum while increasing your odds to generate positive returns, you’re probably a value investor at heart.
-By contrast, those who prefer to follow the hottest companies in the market often find value investing downright boring, as growth opportunities for value companies tend to be tepid at best.
+If your primary investing goal is to keep your risk of permanent losses to an absolute minimum while increasing your odds of generating positive returns, you’re probably a value investor at heart.
+By contrast, those who prefer to follow the hottest companies in the market often find value investing downright boring, as growth opportunities for value companies tend to be tepid, at best.

 Value investors have to be resilient as well.
-The value-finding process eliminates far more shares than it uncovers, and it can be a highly frustrating way to invest during a bull market.
-Many shares that you cross off your buy list during your search will keep rising in value in bull markets, despite the fact that you found them too expensive to begin with.
+The value-finding process eliminates far more shares than it uncovers and it can be a highly frustrating way to invest during a bull market.
+Many shares that you cross off the buy list during your search will keep rising in value in bull markets, despite being too expensive to begin with.
 But the payback comes when the bull market ends, as the margin of safety from value shares can make it much easier to ride out a downturn.